 A tape exchange between DHHR and SSA results in information used by the Worker to open the case or add this benefit to an existing case.
 (West Virginia Income Maintenance Manual 16.6 Categorically Needy, Mandatory - For Aged, Blind or Disabled).

-The information submitted at your hearing revealed: The Social Security Administration notified the Department on June 2, 2006 that you were no longer receiving SSI Benefits.
+The information submitted at your hearing revealed: You are no longer receiving SSI Benefits.

-It is the decision of the State Hearings Officer to UPHOLD the PROPOSAL of the Department to close the Medicaid case.
+It is the decision of the State Hearings Officer to UPHOLD the PROPOSAL of the Department to close the SSI Medicaid case.

 Sincerely,